Standing Stones

 The Ring of Brodgar, part of the Heart of Neolithic Orkney World Heritage Site

 Prehistoric stone circles in Scotland don't get much more impressive than the Ring of Brodgar.
-It comprises 27 stones and is part of the Heart of Neolithic Orkney World Heritage Site.
-It is one of several significant Orkney stone circle sites which also include the Stones of Stenness.
+It comprises 27 stones, although it's thought to have originally been made up of around 60!
+The site is part of the Heart of Neolithic Orkney World Heritage Site and one of several significant Orkney stone circle sites, which also include the Stones of Stenness.
+The Ring of Brodgar sits between the lochs of Stenness and Harray and are examples of the most northerly stone circles in the UK.

 4. Clava Cairns Inverness

-Clava Cairns are a well-preserved Bronze Age cemetery complex of ring cairns, kerb cairns and standing stones in a beautiful setting.
+Clava Cairns are a well-preserved Bronze Age cemetery complex of ring cairns, kerb cairns and standing stones in a beautiful woodland setting.
+Located just outside of Inverness, they are free to visit and open all year round.

 5. Kilmartin Glen Oban